jc141x/jc141-bash/setup/debiansid.md

 - Also applies to Sparky Rolling, Siduction, Nitrux which are rolling by default.

+## QUITE BIG ISSUE: Debian does not provide any package for wine-mono, missing it can cause crashes in specific games.
+It is not available on MPR either.
+This issue will not be fixed until the package becomes available.

 ### pre-configuration

 #### How to switch Debian 11 to Rolling/Sid.